Helston Railway: Preservation

 The original concept to re-open the branch was in 1994 when Mart Hew from Helston and officials from British Rail, surveyed the line with the idea of a feasibility study.
 It was decided that due to the amount of work needed and the possible revenue that could be generated, it was not worth the effort and the project was dropped.
 In 2002 the Helston Railway Preservation Society was formed with about 12 members and on 28 April 2005, 40 years after the line was dismantled, work began clearing the overgrown vegetation.

 The line was reopened for passengers in December 2011 for the Trevarno Gardens Winter Wonderland.
 As of November 2017 1 mi of track had been relaid and is being used for public passenger rides from Prospidnick via Trevarno to Truthall Halt.

 The line is being rebuilt by volunteers and is funded by proceeds from passenger rides, donations and membership subscriptions, and by members who buy shares in the Helston Railway Company Ltd. Funds are also generated by the railway shop and a buffet.
 The Preservation Society gained Charity status in March 2012.

 In 2016, planning permission was granted to extend the track and build new platforms and sidings at Prospidnick as well as to rebuild the halt at Truthall.
-Truthall Halt was completed and reopened in November 2017.
+Truthall Halt was completed by November 2017 and officially opened by HRH The Duke of Gloucester on 5 April 2018.

 In January 2018, calls were made to reinstate the line as part of the National Rail network.

 In March 2020, an unsuccessful bid was made to the Restoring Your Railway fund to get funds for a feasibility study into reinstating the line.